worldbank/counting-people-climate-risk/docs/reproducibility.md

 | Combined hazard and Degree of Urbanization               | `03.intermediate/Hazard/`  | TRUE         |                                                      |               |
 | RAI population                                           | `03.intermediate/RAI/`     | TRUE         |                                                      |               |

-A list of data files for each “Data.Name” is included in `spatial_data_files.csv`.
+A list of data files for each **Data.Name** is included in `spatial_data_files.csv`.

-“Fathom Global v2” flood hazard data was obtained from the World Bank Development Data Hub.
+**Fathom Global v2** flood hazard data was obtained from the World Bank Development Data Hub.
 The FATHOM Global Flood Hazard Data has been supplied to the World Bank under a perpetual license for internal use only.
 The data remains confidential to The World Bank and FATHOM Ltd. All terms of the General World Bank Data Policy for confidential data apply.
 The Data may not be resold or made publicly available.
 The Data may not be shared with subcontractors, external consultancies or any other firms or individuals beyond the World Bank without written specific agreement from FATHOM.
 FATHOM retains all Intellectual Property Rights in the Data.
 The full clause of caution that accompanies the Data and describes the limitations and uncertainties surrounding the Data must be read before using the Data.

 Within the World Bank, the Fathom Global flood hazard dataset can be requested from https://datacatalog.worldbank.org/int/search/dataset/0021728/Global-Flood-Hazard--FATHOM- A URL provides users with access to an internal SharePoint folder containing 231 .zip files, one for each country or region (AD_andorra.zip; AE_UAE.zip; …).
 These contain .tif format files for different return periods and flood types.
 Data for all flood types, return periods and regions are required.